microsoft/DirectX-Specs/d3d/HLSL_SM_6_6_WaveSize.md

 and wave ops must be supported at each size.
-Wave sizes supported by a device under some conditions, but not compatible with wave intrinsics and shader selected wave sizes *for all shader types*, should not be included in the range of wave size support reported by the driver.
+Wave sizes supported by a device under some conditions, but not compatible with wave intrinsics and shader selected wave sizes *for the compute shader stage*, should not be included in the range of wave size support reported by the driver.